Which consumption method gets you the highest?

 When smoking a bowl, at first glance you may think you’ll have less loss since the weed is tucked away, but unfortunately that’s not exactly true.

-A bowl typically holds around .25 grams, and if we get some bud of Lemon Larry OG at 19% THC, we can figure out how much THC we are packing in our bowl.
+A bowl typically holds around .25 grams, so if we’re using that same Pacific Stone Blue Dream flower at 19% THC, we can figure out how much THC we are packing in our bowl.

 1000 Milligrams * .19 (19%) = 190 milligrams of THC